Board of Directors

 Our website was launched November 11, 2009 and is formatted to help people with information in many forms as well as making people aware about epilepsy in many ways.
 Both it and our organization have grown.
 We truly hope you will follow us as we make...progress through awareness.

-The Connecticut Epilepsy Advocate has three Board Members and an Ambassador.
+The Connecticut Epilepsy Advocate Foundation has five Board Members and an Ambassador.
 Each is listed below.

 To learn a bit more about my case, you can watch the following TV segment entitled “Rebooting Kimberly’s Brain” which is posted on YouTube.